-But take the time to wander inside and you’ll find a collection of some of Scotland’s best contemporary design artworks as well as galleries that showcase Scotland’s relationship with design over hundreds of years.
+But take the time to wander inside and you’ll find a collection of Scotland’s best contemporary design artworks as well as galleries that showcase Scotland’s relationship with design over hundreds of years.

-This building looks pretty big on the outside, but it somehow manages to look even bigger on the inside.
+This building looks big on the outside but it somehow manages to look even bigger on the inside.
 Cathedral-like even.
 That’s the power of good design right there.

-Moving upstairs from the cafe and gift shop you’ll find a hall that houses a restaurant, outside viewing platforms, learning studios and two exhibition areas with one housing the frequently-changing paid exhibitions and another hosting the free-to-enter Scottish design galleries.
+Moving upstairs from the café and souvenir shop you’ll find a hall that houses a restaurant, outside viewing platforms, learning studios and two exhibition areas with one housing the frequently-changing paid exhibitions and another hosting the free-to-enter Scottish design galleries.

 These free galleries are fascinating and you’ll find something of interest whether you’re an avid fan of design or just have a casual interest in it, and across the collection of 300 exhibits you’ll find 15th-century manuscripts, 18th-century pistols, 20th-century bookcases and 21st-century technology.